 Curved stairs when viewed from above appear to follow a curve with two or more centres of curvature, such as an ellipse.

-The picture below shows a composite curved staircase.
-It made of a combination of steel and timber.
+The picture below shows a helical staircase.

 Spiral stairs are similar to circular stairs except that the radius of curvature is small and the stairs may be supported by a column.